mscook/SeqFindR/README.rst

     * `SeqFindR documentation`_
     * `SeqFindR official site`_

 **SeqFindR is nearing a stable API.
-From release 0.2, SeqFindR will primarily undergo bug fixes and feature enhancement.**

 **We have only tested SeqFindR on linux systems.** There has been some success with `MacOSX`_.